-This means you’ll get started working with IMPACT’s Digital Sales & Marketing Mastery coaches and trainers for a 12, 18, or 24 month engagement.
-Simultaneously, you will begin working with a project manager and website strategist on our web team to start planning your new site.
+This means you’ll get started working with IMPACT’s coaches and trainers for a 12-, 18-, or 24-month engagement.
+Simultaneously, you will begin working with a website strategist on our web team to start planning your new site.

-Website Performance Mastery will last six to 12 months, with your Digital Sales & Marketing Mastery program continuing longer if you’re on the 18- or 24-month track.
+Website Mastery will last six to 12 months, with your Mastery program continuing longer if you’re on the 18- or 24-month track.

 Congratulations, your business strategy is sound!
 You’re keen on answering customer questions, providing value to your buyer, frequently updating your website with new content, and using this content in the sales process — and you’ve got the team in place to do it.
 This means you’re completely ready to get started on a brand new website where all of that content can live.

-If you’re at this point, there’s no need for us to help you build a strategy.
-We can get started on your website right away!
+If you’re at this point, we can get started on your website right away!

-And, just to ensure full alignment, your coach will help make sure the new website fits seamlessly into your overall inbound strategy — and that your leadership is fully invested in website development and optimization.
+And if you have a coach, they will ensure the new website fits seamlessly into your overall inbound strategy — and that your leadership is fully invested in website development and optimization.